lorikayman/RebisTheory/src/lib/rebis_theory.md

 ##### Owlite Architecture

-- [Scarlet Fortress](https://wiki.spiralknights.com/Scarlet_Fortress).
+- [Scarlet Fortress](https://wiki.spiralknights.com/Scarlet_Fortress) is stated to be `drifting endlessly in the void of the clockworks`.
 It is one of the largest castle-like structures, as it takes up entire field of view, going beyond it, with occasional cogs of Clockworks being faintly observed below.

   This castle structure coming from a distinctly different period of time further establishes for us a notion of artifacts of an unconnected but distinctly anceint past existing within Clockworks as representation of a yet to be defined narrative.

   This would fit with the idea of a kingdom in the sky, or hidden on top of the mountains, as stated by [Avenger Helms](https://wiki.spiralknights.com/Avenger_Helm): `heavenly guardians who watch over a kingdom hidden atop a ... mountain`.

-  Scarlet fortress is stated to be `drifting endlessly in the void of the clockworks`, and as evident by presence of spookats, was at some point in possession of Owlites and possibly valkyries.

 - [Royal Jelly Palace](https://wiki.spiralknights.com/Royal_Jelly_Palace)
 - [Cryptic Statuary](https://wiki.spiralknights.com/The_Silent_Legion/Cryptic_Statuary), apart from being similar to Royal Jelly Palace, has a few instances of large carved monolyths found across the floatig islands' ruins.
 - [Candlestick Keep](https://wiki.spiralknights.com/Candlestick_Keep) or [Owlite Academy](https://wiki.spiralknights.com/Owlite) has in a few instances large coffins spread across the connected grounds identical, to ones of graveyards.
+Scarlet fortress in particular has a lockdown map called `Fortress` with large presence of torn pages and bookshelves similar to libraries of Candlestick Keep, notably ones found with accomapnied presence of Black Kats.
 - [Moorcroft Manor](https://wiki.spiralknights.com/Moorcraft_manor) in great capacity is reminiscent of Candlestick Keep, and has a separate most east area for stone coffins.
 - [Gauntlet](https://wiki.spiralknights.com/The_Gauntlet/Last_Stand), or rather, [arenas](https://wiki.spiralknights.com/Arena) in general, all have a unique red and brown tapestry, yet possessing architecture of Scarlet Fortress.

-Here we can identify distincly Owlite architecture, or at least one associated with Owlites, by the fact of them inhabiting those strucures.
+Due to attribution of Candlestick Keep to Owlites, here we can identify distincly Owlite architecture, or at least one associated with Owlites, by the idea of them inhabiting those strucures at some point.
 There is Owlite Academy and adjacent locations, which, given architectural similarity, might likely be related to Owlites and more prominently a _single civilization resposible for construction of those castles_.
 Part of those locations has presence of arrays of coffins, reminiscent of crypts.

-While the precise identity of this group is unknown, apart from Owlite scenario, we have a diffent hint, one found across all of those instnces, as presence of depictions of dragons or drakes establishes itself, there is a different visual element -- a __devilite-like heads decorating niches of the walls__, accompanied by arches with dragon heads overlooking the surface of the wall.
-This architectural element is _not present_ in Royal Jelly Palace, Scarlet Fortress and Cryptic Statuery, which makes it more so hidden.
+While the precise identity of this group is unknown, apart from Owlite scenario, we have a different notion tieing with present narrative of creation myth and ancient relations, one found across all of those instances, -- as presence of depictions of __devilite-like heads decorating niches of the walls__, accompanied by arches with dragon heads overlooking the surface of the wall.
+The devilite-like architectural element is _not present_ in Royal Jelly Palace, Scarlet Fortress and Cryptic Statuery, which makes it more so hidden.

 ##### Almirian Architecture